 But Downpatrick Head is best known for Dún Briste (Broken Fort) or “the sea stack” which is an outlying stone stack just off the cliff face.
 The landscape there defines “wild” which is so common to the West of Ireland.

-Dún Briste – (broken fort) the sea stack is the landmark most associated with Downpatrick Head on the north coast of County Mayo.
-We took pictures of the “sea pinks” that bloom on the cliff tops in May.
-Dan and I loved spending the morning in this magical thin place.
+Dún Briste – (broken fort) the sea stack is the landmark most associated with Downpatrick Head in Ireland on the north coast of County Mayo.

 My mind frequently wanders to Ireland.
-In those rare, still moments when I can close my eyes and imagine certain places, I almost always go to Ireland.
-I place myself in the live landscape at that particular hour.
+In those rare, still, moments when I can close my eyes and imagine certain places, I almost always go to Ireland.
+In my imagination, I often place myself at Downpatrick Head.
 I contemplate the time change – Is it daylight or night time?
-Where is the moon (or sun).
+Where is the moon (or sun)?
 Is it raining, cold, warm?
-Are the flowers peeking through the stones at the Burren?
-Have the waterfalls thawed at Gougane Barra?
-Are the birds singing in the King Oak at Charleville?
-Is the path warming up in the deep shade of the Altadaven Forest at St. Patrick’s Chair?
-Is the sand singing at Whitepark Bay?
+Are the flowers peeking through the grass?
+I hear the sound of the waves, the wind, the birds.
+I feel the damp air.
+In my mind, I notice all of the details.

-Once I settle into that imaginary landscape, the colors take over my mind, then the sounds, then finally — the wind.
+Once I settle into that landscape in my mind, the colors take over, then the sounds, then finally — the wind.
 It seems there’s always wind blowing in Ireland.

 I’m reading a fantastic new book by Robert Macfarlane entitled Landmarks, which is about the language that developed around elements of the landscape in the UK and Ireland, and the power of “landscape language.”
 McFarlane comments in the very first chapter about language shifts that move away from nature and toward technology.